Sygyzmundovych/codejam-code-based-agents/README.md

 - [Exercise 05 - Add the Grounding service](./exercises/Python/05-add-the-grounding-service.md)
 - [Exercise 06 - Use your AI Agents to solve the crime](./exercises/Python/06-solve-the-crime.md)

-The instructor will start you on the first exercise, and that's the only one you should do.
-You should only proceed to the next exercise once the instructor tells you to.
+The instructor will start you on the first exercise.
+Proceed to the next exercise once the instructor tells you to.

 For this CodeJam you are provided with a subaccount on SAP BTP.
 The subaccount is only available for the duration of this CodeJam.